muditaz/movies-tv-series-app/README.md

 - Avoiding unnecessary API calls and placing API calls in right places to make sure loading is not slow.
 - Cast component in details page completed.
+- VideosSection component in details page completed.
+- Refactored code.
+- Similar component completed in details page.
-- VideosSection component in details page completed. tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images, change Logo, Refactoring
+- Recommended component completed in details page. tmdb api failure page, clicking on search button should also submit, index.scss, decision on Lazy Images, change Logo, color of carousel arrows